emaloney/MBDataEnvironment/README.md

 ## About the Mockingbird Data Environment

-The Mockingbird Data Environment provides a *variable space* through which named variables can be accessed using *expressions*.
+The Mockingbird Data Environment allows arbitrary data models and object graphs to be assigned *names* and stored in a *variable space* from which values can be extracted using *expressions*.

-Mockingbird expressions are useful for extracting data from object graphs, particularly those sent by a server.
+The Mockingbird Data Environment is particularly suited for building applications that can adapt to changes in server-side data models.

+It is a common scenario for iOS developers to have customers running old application versions.
+Some customers simply don't update their apps, while others are running hardware that can't run the latest operating systems.

+For some types of apps, this isn't a big problem.
+But for apps that must communicate with network-based services, having lots of old versions out in the wild makes it difficult evolve your services.

+Over time, you will eventually face this tradeoff:

+* Do you drop support for old versions, knowing that there's a risk of severing valuable relationships with users?

+* Or do you accept the expense and difficulty of maintaining a growing number of backend service versions over time?

-The Mockingbird Data Environment is specifically designed to allow moving the knowledge of how to access server-side data out of native code.
+The goal of the Mockingbird Data Environment is to allow you to avoid having to choose one at the expense of the other.

-### The Problem
+#### The Root of the Problem

-With iOS applications, the server typically defines its own data model and native client code implements the logic required to extract meaningful information from that data.
+The way iOS applications are typically architected, the server defines the canonical data model and native client code is used to implement the logic required to extract meaningful information from that data.

-The problem with this architecture is that *both* the client *and* the server require knowledge of a service's data structure.
+The problem with this architecture is that *both* the client *and* the server require detailed knowledge of a service's data structure.

+Some have attempted to address this with solutions that automatically generate client code from data schemas.
+While this is undoubtedly convenient and time-saving, the original problem remains: the knowledge is *compiled in* to the client and, once it is, it can't be changed.
+You're still going to end up with users running very old versions.

+Ideally, there would be only *one* place where knowledge of a data model would need to live.
+And since we've seen one big reason for that knowledge *not* to live on the client, it stands to reason that we should look to a server-based solution.

 By definition, the server *must* maintain knowledge of the data structure—after all, the server is responsible for creating that data structure in the first place.